B2ORG/T6-B2SONG-PATCH/README.md

 - Patch does not change any game rules besides setting Strafe & Backspeed to proper values (which is being done by both Redacted and Plutonium anyways) </br>
 - If you want to report a problem or request a feature, you may use the Issues section. </br>

+### First Box module
+- First Box module will not work if Song Patch is not in the game, so it can be stored in scripts folder at all times. </br>
+- First Box module only works on Nuketown and Buried. </br>
+- First Box is only applied to first hit in the game (no matter which player). </br>
+- First Box on Nuketown gives MK2, and on Buried Paralyzer. </br>
+- First Box location on Nuketown is always going to be Yellow House. </br>

 ### Broken versions history
-- 4.0 - Broken perma perks -> Fixed in 4.1
+- 4.0 - Broken perma perks -> Fixed in 4.1. </br>
-- 5.0 - Inaccurate velocity meter -> Fixed in 5.1
+- 5.0 - Inaccurate velocity meter -> Fixed in 5.1. </br>

 # Changelog
 ### V3
-- Seconds decimals (ms) have been reduced to one, due to 2nd decimal being inaccurate at times. </br>Eg: `.8 == 800ms`</br>
+- Seconds decimals (ms) have been reduced to one, due to 2nd decimal being inaccurate at times.
+Eg: `.8 == 800ms`
-- Mob song names have been fixed
+- Mob song names have been fixed.
-- Patch prints have been improved
+- Patch prints have been improved.

 ### V4
 - Attempt counter has been added.
 It will reset between maps and game restarts.